rlue/ryanlue.com/_posts/2017-02-18-how-to-publish-a-gem.md

         $ gem which pry

 [^2]:
-    [Yehuda Katz explains this at length][gsvgf], but the upshot is this: the purpose of `Gemfile.lock` is to ensure that anyone else working on your project or running your app has the same exact runtime environment (the same exact versions of all the same dependencies) that you did when you made it.
+    [Yehuda Katz explains this at length][gsvgf]{:target="_blank"}, but the upshot is this: the purpose of `Gemfile.lock` is to ensure that anyone else working on your project or running your app has the same exact runtime environment (the same exact versions of all the same dependencies) that you did when you made it.
 This way, everything is set up exactly as it was the last time your application worked, without any unexpected errors (due to dependencies, at least).

     But if your project is a gem, you don’t want to enforce dependency versions so strictly.
 If your gem only works with a very narrow range of versions of its dependencies, that can cause problems down the road for developers who depend on your gem in turn.
 It’s best to let other contributors test and develop your gem against the full range of dependency versions specified in your Gemfile.